open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>readOnly</b></td>
         <td>boolean</td>
         <td>
-          readOnly is Optional: defaults to false (read/write).<br/>
+          readOnly is Optional: defaults to false (read/write).
+ReadOnly here will force the ReadOnly setting in VolumeMounts.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexflexvolumesecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
-          secretRef is Optional: secretRef is reference to the secret object containing sensitive information <br/>
+          secretRef is Optional: secretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
+This may be empty if no secret object is specified.<br/>
         </td>
         <td>false</td>
       </tr></tbody>